Maddie Padelski

-Madeline Abrianna Padelski (born September 29, 2007) is an American college soccer player who plays as a forward for the Alabama Crimson Tide.
+Madeline Abrianna Padelski (born September 29, 2007) is an American professional soccer player who plays as a forward for Portland Thorns FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Alabama Crimson Tide.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life

 Padelski grew up in Johnson City, Tennessee, the daughter of Anthony and Brandi Padelski, and has two brothers.
-She started playing soccer when she was four and decided to focus on it over other sports when she was eight or nine, idolizing United States striker Alex Morgan.
+She started playing soccer when she was four and decided to focus on the sport when she was eight or nine, idolizing United States striker Alex Morgan.
 Her family moved to Nolensville when she was in seventh grade.
 She played club soccer for Tri-Cities United before joining an ECNL team more than an hour away in Knoxville.
 She then spent five years with Tennessee SC, where she earned ECNL All-American honors in 2023.

 When she was 13, Padelski emerged as the top scorer for Nolensville High School with 31 goals and 7 assists in her freshman year in 2021.
-She scored 29 goals as a sophomore to help Nolensville win their regional title, providing game winners in the last two rounds of the regional tournament in 2022.
+She scored 29 goals as a sophomore to help Nolensville win the regional title in 2022, scoring game winners in the last two rounds.
 She scored 17 goals in just 7 games in her junior year in 2023, before she graduated one year early to start college at age 16.
-She chose not to forego college despite receiving interest from National Women's Soccer League clubs Kansas City Current, Racing Louisville, and San Diego Wave.
+She chose not to forego college despite receiving interest from the NWSL's Kansas City Current, Racing Louisville, and San Diego Wave.

 College career

-Padelski scored two goals in 14 games (11 starts) in her freshman season with the Alabama Crimson Tide in 2024.
+Padelski played in 14 games, starting 11, and scored 2 goals for the Alabama Crimson Tide as a freshman in 2024, missing about a month while at the 2024 FIFA U-17 Women's World Cup.
+She scored 6 goals in 22 games, making 16 starts, as a sophomore in 2025.
+She scored in both rounds in the NCAA tournament as the Tide lost to eventual finalists Stanford.
+After two seasons in Tuscaloosa, she decided to go pro and give up her remaining college eligibility.

+Club career

+Portland Thorns FC announced on January 8, 2026, that they had signed Padelski to her first professional contract on a two-year deal.
+She made her professional debut as a 61st-minute substitute for Reilyn Turner in a season-opening 1–0 win against the Washington Spirit on March 13.